Table of Contents

 Is Node.js hard to learn?

 If you’re familiar with JavaScript, Node.js will feel natural.
-However, understanding its asynchronous model and event loop can take time.
+However, understanding its asynchronous model and event loop may take time.

 Which is more secure?

 Both can be secure when implemented correctly.
-Laravel includes many security features that are out of the box, while Node.js depends on the proper use of libraries and coding practices.
+Laravel includes many security features out of the box, while Node.js relies on proper use of libraries and coding practices.